Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Introduction

-We show that a ridge regression model, with its coefficients scaled so as to minimise log-loss for a set of prevalidated predictions, derived from the estimated leave-one-out cross-validation (LOOCV) error, closely matches logistic regression in terms of both {\zo} (classification error) and log-loss, while being significantly more computationally efficient.
-This exploits quantities already computed in the course of fitting the ridge regression model in order to find the scaling parameter with nominal additional computational cost.
 We demonstrate empirically, with results for 273 datasets drawn from multiple domains, that the resulting prevalidated ridge regression model ({\pv}) is highly effective as a drop-in replacement for regularised maximum likelihood logistic regression ({\lr}), particularly for high-dimensional data, while being, on average, multiple orders of magnitude more computationally efficient (up to approximately $1{,}000\times$ faster to train compared to an off-the-shelf implementation of logistic regression, depending on the dataset).

 Figure \ref{fig-mnist-projection-loss} shows learning curves (log-loss) for {\pv} (blue) versus {\lr} (orange), as well as for a `na\"{i}vely' scaled version of ridge regression (red) and a standard ridge regression model (green), on a random projection of the MNIST dataset.
 Log-loss for {\pv} approaches and then betters that of {\lr} as the number of features grows.
-(Inconsistency in the log-loss curves for LR appears to be due to overfitting for certain values of $p$ and $n$, possibly exacerbated by variability from internal cross-validation.)
+(Inconsistency in the log-loss curves for {\lr} appears to be due to overfitting for certain values of $p$ and $n$, possibly exacerbated by variability from internal cross-validation.)
 In fact, {\pv} closely matches both the \mbox{0--\!1} and log-loss of {\lr} on a large number of datasets: see Section \ref{sec-experiments}.
 Without scaling, ridge regression yields poor (high) log-loss, and na\"{i}vely scaling ridge regression results in overfitting.

-Logistic regression is a canonical model in machine learning and statistics, which directly models the probability of a categorical response \citep[e.g.,][]{bishop_2006}.
-In addition to its use as a standalone model, some version of logistic regression (in the form of a linear layer followed by softmax) appears in essentially all neural network architectures for classification~\citep[see][ch.~6]{goodfellow_etal_2016}, as well as producing probabilities for token prediction in large language models \citep[e.g.,][]{radford_etal_2018}.

-Ridge regression, while fundamentally a method for regression with a continuous (rather than categorical) response, can be used as a classifier by encoding the class as a regression target.
-A ridge regression model is used in this way in practice by several methods for time series classification \citep[e.g.,][]{dempster_etal_2021,guillame_etal_2022,schaefer_and_leser_2023}.